Towards a Gagliardo-Type Theory of Fractional Sobolev Spaces on Arbitrary Time Scales: Geometric estimates

-\begin{remark}[Critical Hardy exponent] When $\alpha p>1$, the Morrey embedding $W^{\alpha,p}(I_0)\hookrightarrow C^{0,\alpha-1/p}(I_0)$ ensures that pointwise values are well defined on interval components.
+\begin{remark}[Critical Hardy exponent] When $\alpha p>1$, the Morrey embedding $W^{\alpha,p}$ on the interval component containing $t_0$ embeds into a H\"older space, so pointwise values are well defined there.
 In this regime, a stronger Hardy inequality with the \emph{critical} weight $|t-t_0|^{-\alpha p}$ holds for functions satisfying $u(t_0)=0$; see \cite{Dyda2004} and \cite[Theorem~1.1]{FrankSeiringer2008} for the classical one-dimensional result.
-The extension to hybrid time scales under Assumption~\ref{ass:hybrid-class} follows by the same component decomposition used above. \end{remark}
+The extension to hybrid time scales under \cref{ass:hybrid-class} follows by the same component decomposition used above. \end{remark}

+We now combine the Hardy inequality with a general interpolation argument to obtain a Caffarelli--Kohn--Nirenberg-type estimate.
+The following proposition is stated abstractly: it holds on any finite measure space and reduces to H\"older's inequality applied to a suitable product decomposition.
+Its interest in the present setting lies in its combination with \cref{thm:hardy,thm:embedding}.